 27. A stuffed animal.
 Yes.
 A stuffed animal.
-I take my three-toed sloth ($13), named Remi (short for Remicade) to my infusions.
+I take my stuffed sloth named Remi (short for Remicade) to my infusions.
 Because I feel like a sloth there.

 If there’s something I didn’t mention that helps you, please comment below.

 If you found this post useful in some way, please consider supporting my work with a $3 tip at ko-fi.com/beingcharis.
 Your support will help me keep the lights on and make me smile.

 10 thoughts on “27 Gifts for Someone with Ankylosing Spondylitis”

 Ankylosing Spondylosis pain are common.A herniated disc results when a crack in the strong outer layer of cartilage allows some of the softer inner cartilage to squeeze out of the disc.Thanks for sharing information about ankylosing spondylosis .Get more information for Ankylosing Spondylitis Treatment Nagpur

 What type of chair would you recommend getting to sit on in your living room?
 I’ve had a rocker/ recliner for years but now it’s gotten to where it really hurts my back.
 I don’t work anymore so I’ll use it a lot.
 Thanks!

 Hi Pam, that’s a great question!
 I wish there was an easy answer, but since everyone experiences AS differently there’s unfortunately not a one-size-fits-all seat.
 I have heard from people who basically live in a recliner and I have heard from people who can’t sit anywhere but the floor, and everywhere in between.
 Perhaps you could visit a ‘Relax the Back’ store or a ‘The Back Store’ if there’s one nearby and try out some different chairs to find what feels good.